halekyl/261-accumulationOfWork/README.md

 # 261-Accumulation OOf Projects
-Implementation of Linked Lists and Various ADTs using Linked Lists
+Implementation of Linked Lists and Various ADTs using Linked Lists* *plus other work

 Deque and Bag ADT using Singly Linked List: